-Personal information will be collected via the eCRF to enable record linkage to be carried out and to provide electronic access to study monitors to a copy of the signed informed consent document.
-These data items will be encrypted and only those individuals who require to see these data i.e. the person performing the record linkage and site research team staff or the study monitor, as appropriate, will be able to view them.
+Personal information will be collected via the eCRF to enable record linkage to be carried out and to provide electronic access to the Study Monitoring Team to review copies of the uploaded signed informed consent documents.
+Data Managers and staff at Edinburgh Clinical Trials Unit will have access to the uploaded consent forms in order to perform their administrative role and control of the database, however staff viewing the uploaded consent forms will only do so where it is appropriate to their role and will be fully trained in GDPR and legislation.
+These data items will be encrypted and only those individuals who require to see these data i.e. the person performing the record linkage and site research team staff or a member of the Study Monitoring Team, Data Manager or staff at the Edinburgh Clinical Trials Unit, as appropriate, will be able to view them.
 All electronic data will be held securely in accordance with ISO 27001:2013 at the Edinburgh Clinical Trials Unit.
 All Centre staff are required to sign confidentiality agreements and to follow Standard Operating Procedures in accordance with Good Clinical Practice and ISO certification.

-The trial data managers, statisticians, or any other staff who will perform data related tasks will only be able to access depersonalised data where the participant's identifying information is replaced by a unique study identifier.
+The trial statisticians, or any other staff who will perform data related tasks will only be able to access depersonalised data where the participant's identifying information is replaced by a unique study identifier.